 Lymphatic system of the leg

 As we have already said, the task of these small formations is to filter lymph flowing from various organs and structures of the human body.
-With a massive inflammatory process or malignant cell growth, an overloaded lymph node begins to grow and increase in size, trying to compensate for its tension in size.
-This abnormal enlargement of the lymph nodes is collectively called lymphadenopathy.
+With a massive inflammatory process or malignant cell growth, the overloaded lymph node begins to grow and increase in size, trying to compensate for its tension in size.
+This abnormal enlargement of lymph nodes is common name lymphadenopathy.

 The main reasons for the development of lymphadenopathy are:

-For clarity, consider the main reasons for the appearance of abnormal lymph nodes in the lower extremity.
+For clarity, let us consider the main causes of the appearance of abnormal lymph nodes of the lower limb.

 Inguinal

-Given the massiveness of this group of nodes, there can be many reasons for enlargement and soreness:
+Considering the massiveness of this group of nodes, there can be many reasons for enlargement and pain:

 Popliteal

-The group of nodes located under the knee is much smaller than the inguinal.
+The group of nodes located under the knee is significantly smaller than the inguinal one.
 Popliteal lymph nodes play a role in the development of the following diseases:

-1. Inflammatory diseases of the skin, subcutaneous tissue, bones and muscles of the foot and lower leg.
-This includes all the same erysipelas, streptococcal infections of the skin, abscesses and furuncles of the skin, purulent processes of the foot, fingers and nail bed.
-Various myositis leads to inflammatory changes in the nodes - inflammation of the muscles of the lower leg and foot, as well as osteomyelitis of the bones of the lower leg and foot.
+1. Inflammatory diseases of the skin, subcutaneous tissue, bones and muscles of the foot and leg.
+This includes all the same erysipelas, streptococcal infections skin, abscesses and boils of the skin, purulent processes of the feet, fingers and nail beds.
+Inflammatory changes in the nodes lead to various myositis - inflammation of the muscles of the leg and foot, as well as osteomyelitis of the bones of the leg and foot.

-3. Malignant processes of the skin, bones and soft tissues of the foot and lower leg.
+3. Malignant processes of the skin, bones and soft tissues of the foot and leg.

 4. Systemic diseases and tumors.